oernster/oernster/README.md

 - GitHub projects reflect applied versions of that thinking
 - Open to Principal Engineer / CTO-track roles

+- Side note: shubh2294 Shubham Mishra is NOT a contributor to any of my repos.
+This is a bug in github I cannot fix.

 <!---
 oernster/oernster is a special repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.